Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Modular Calibration

-Returning to the working example, $n=5$ noisy simulated field observations are generated from Eq.~\eqref{eqn:ub_datagen}, and the coefficient of drag (C) is used as a calibration input.
-Simulated field observations are generated using $\bm{d}=(5,10,15,20)$ meters, $\;R_{ball}\in \{.05,.1,.15,.2,.25\}$ meters, $C=.1$, and $g=9.8$, with random errors $\bm{\epsilon} \sim N(0,.1^2)$.
-The error variance was chosen to be approximately $5\%$ of the variance in the simulations at $d=5$ meters over a range of $M$.
-Fig.~\ref{fig:ub_C_data} shows the observed data along with a representative ensemble of size $M=242$.
+Returning to the working example, we demonstrate fast Bayesian model calibration with FlaGP under the assumption that the simulator is an unbiased representation of the expected value of the observations (i.e., no discrepancy model is required when calibrating the emulator).

-For calibration problems it is reasonable to use 2 different neighborhood sizes, one for prediction during MCMC, and another for calibrated predictions.
-Let $m_c$ be the neighborhood size used for prediction during the calibration phase, and $m$ the neighborhood size used for calibrated predictions.
-For this example $m_c=50$ is used as we found that inference did not improve with larger $m_c$.
+For calibration problems, the FlaGP model can be applied with two different neighborhood sizes, one for prediction during MCMC and the other for calibrated predictions with the fitted model.
+The neighborhood size used for MCMC can be a limiting factor for computation, and may need to be kept smaller, while a larger neighborhood is likely affordable for calibrated predictions.
+Define $m_c$ to be the neighborhood size used for prediction during the calibration phase, and $m$ the neighborhood size used for calibrated predictions.
+For this example, we let $m$ be as defined in \Cref{tbl:tuning_parameters}, and keep $m_c=20$ fixed for all $M$, which facilitates very fast calibration.

-Performance metrics are evaluated using the same designs as in Section \ref{sec:em_only_bd} and the observed data is held constant for all designs.
-The effect of the number of simulated observations is considered by running the experiment at $M=98$ for $n=5,10$, and $25$.
-For both FlaGP and SVDGP, 1500 posterior samples are generated, and the first 500 are discarded as burn-in.
-We recognize that 1500 samples is not large in general, but it was found to be more than sufficient for the MCMC chains to appear converged and well mixed.

-Using 100 post burn-in posterior samples the accuracy of calibration is assessed by computing the absolute difference between the posterior mean and the true $\bm{\theta}$, the results are shown in Fig.~\ref{fig:ub_calib_absdiff}.
-Posterior uncertainty is shown in Fig.~\ref{fig:ub_calib_sd}.
-Both accuracy and uncertainty are fairly constant in $m$ and $M$, probably due to the smoothness of the models although results over $m$ are not shown here.
-Increasing $n$ however improves accuracy and reduces uncertainty for all models.
-For these data, SVDGP does not improve calibration accuracy.
-Results are also shown for absolute error of the MAP estimate of the calibration parameters which will be discussed in detail in Section \ref{sec:fast_pt_est}.

-Fig.~\ref{fig:ub_calib_sd} shows that posterior uncertainty is slightly larger for FlaGP, which is expected given local prediction.
-Table \ref{tbl:ub_coverage} shows $95\%$ coverage probabilities for the two MCMC methods.
-The FlaGP model slightly over covers, especially for small $M$.

-Predictive performance is evaluated on hold out test sets.
-For each ensemble, 100 evaluations of Eq.~\eqref{eqn:ub_datagen} are generated at evenly space values of $R_{ball} \in [.025,.3]$ using the true value of $C$, $g=9.8 M/s^2$, and $\bm{d}=(5,10,15,20)$ meters.
-Predictions are made using 100 post burn-in samples from the posterior $p(\bm{\theta},\sigma^2_y|\cdot)$ to quantify the uncertainty in our predictions.
-Both the MAPE and IS are used to assess the quality of predictions from both methods which are shown in Fig.~\ref{fig:unbiased_scores}.
-Scores are also shown for the MAP approach which will be introduced in Section \ref{sec:fast_pt_est}.
-The SVDGP model provides slightly improved MAPE, but FlaGP notably outperforms SVDGP in terms of IS.
-We found that SVDGP's narrower calibration posteriors result in narrow prediction intervals which more often miss the true value.
-Increasing $M$ does not generally improve IS.